Ultimate Guide to Android Rooting, Custom ROMs & Apps

 Simple ADB Backup let’s you create a full backup of your device without root access and is the perfect solution for users without root access.
 The free program also offers a restore function and runs on Windows and Linux.

 The rooting process differs from device to device which makes it impossible to give general instructions on rooting here.
 I’ve linked guides for some of the most popular devices below.
 Using the terms described earlier should make the rooting process easier for you.
 If your phone or tablet is not on the list, you most certainly can find a guide on the XDA-Developers forums.

 Always make sure to perform NANDroid backups of your devices to be able to restore your phone or tablet to a working state.
 I would also recommend to validate checksums and carefully read through the instructions to avoid bricking your device.

 Custom Roms offer you a variety of new features, tweaks and visual enhancements.
-The best source to find custom roms for your Android device are the XDA-Developers forums.
-Many custom roms are based on the three big releases: CyanogenMod, AOKP and Paranoid Android.
-The easiest way to find the best custom rom for you is to compare their features or simply test them for a few days.
-In the end it often boils down to personal preferences.
-To make your start easier, I’ve written a few words about the major custom roms below.
+The best source to find a working one for your device is the XDA-Developers forum.
+Many custom ROMs are based on the three big releases: CyanogenMod, AOKP and Paranoid Android.
+The easiest way to find the best custom ROM for you is to compare their features or simply test them for a few days.
+To make your start easier, I’ve written a few words about the major custom ROMs below.

 CyanogenMod looks very similar to stock Android, but offers several enhancements and tweaks.
-Besides increased system performance and reliability, it includes many interface enhancements and integrated features such as
+Besides increased system performance and reliability, it includes many interface enhancements and integrated features.

 - OpenVPN integration